harding/old-docs-history-bitcoin.org/en/developer-guide.md

 signs a transaction that spends 60% of the millibits to Bob's public key and 40% to Charlie's public key.

-Either Bob and Charlie can sign the transaction and transmit it to the peer-to-peer network, actually spending the millibits.
+Either Bob and Charlie can sign the transaction and broadcast it to the peer-to-peer network, actually spending the millibits.
 If Alice creates and signs a transaction neither of them will agree to, such as spending all the millibits to herself, they can find a new arbitrator and repeat